Extending finite free actions of surfaces: A simple condition for extendability of free actions to handlebodies

-\item There exists a free action of $G$ on some surface $S$ such that $S/G$ has genus two and which extends to a handlebody if and only if $G$ can be generated by four elements $s_{1}, s_{2}, s_{3}, s_{4} \in G$ such that $[s_{1},s_{2}]=1=[s_{3},s_{4}]$. \end{enumerate} \end{theo} \begin{proof} Let us fix a finite group $G$, realized as a group of orientation-preserving homeomorphisms of an orientable surface $S$, acting freely and with quotient $R=S/G$ of genus two (so $S$ has genus $g=g_{G}=1+|G|$).
+\begin{theo} Let $G$ be a finite group, either of odd order or with a unique element of order two, which can be generated by four elements $a,b,c,d$ such that $[a,b][c,d]=1$.
+A free action of $G$ on a surface $S$, induced by a surjective homomorphism $\theta:F \to G$, extends to a handlebody if and only if there is some $\phi \in {\rm Out}_{0}^{+}(F)$, such that $\phi([x_{1},y_{1}]) \in \ker(\theta)$, i.e., if and only if ${\mathfrak C} \cap \ker(\theta) \neq \emptyset$. \end{theo} \begin{proof} Let us fix a finite group $G$, realized as a group of orientation-preserving homeomorphisms of an orientable surface $S$, acting freely and with quotient $R=S/G$ of genus two (so $S$ has genus $g=g_{G}=1+|G|$).
 The free action is defined by a surjective homomorphism $\theta:F \to G$ (unique up to post-composition with an automorphism of $G$ and pre-composition by an automorphism of $F$).

-(1) By Lemma \ref{lemita} (and Remark \ref{divide}), the free action of $G$ extends to a handlebody if and only if there is an essential dividing simple loop $\delta \subset R$ that lifts to exactly $|G|$ simple loops on $S$.
+By Lemma \ref{lemita} (and Remark \ref{divide}), the free action of $G$ extends to a handlebody if and only if there is an essential dividing simple loop $\delta \subset R$ that lifts to exactly $|G|$ simple loops on $S$.
 For any two essential simple diving loops on $R$, say $\delta_{1}, \delta_{2}$, there is an orientation-preserving homeomorphism of $R$ carrying $\delta_{1}$ to $\delta_{2}$.
 By Section \ref{geometrico}, this provides the desired result for ${\rm Aut}^{+}(F)$ instead of ${\rm Out}_{0}^{+}(F)$.
 But, as inner automorphisms keep invariant the kernel of $\theta$, we may replace ${\rm Aut}^{+}(F)$ by ${\rm Out}_{0}^{+}(F)$.
-The last part follows from Section \ref{geometrico}.
+The last part follows from Section \ref{geometrico}. \end{proof}

-(2) If $G$ extends to a handlebody, then (by providing a suitable Riemann surface on $S$ making $G$ a group of conformal automorphisms), there is a Kleinian group $K$ (as in the last part of the previous proof) associated with some pair $(\alpha,\beta) \in \{(2,0),(1,1), (0,2)\}$.
-The geometrical structure of $K$ asserts that